ant1441/TryALanguage-Rust/cheatSheet.md

 * Many functions will return `Result<T, E>`, which has variants of `Ok(T)` and `Err(E)`
 * The result can be extracted with `.unwrap()` or `if let Ok(val)`

+# Traits

+Traits are how Rust allows generic code.
+Any struct can implement a trait, and a function can take a parameter of type 'Trait'.

+Eg. The `ToString` trait defines the `to_string()` method, which must return a String.